Dmutre/task-manager/README.md

 # task-manager
-Task manager with boss and emplayee entities
+Task manager with boss and employee entities